harheisa/harheisa/README.md

 all about personal projects
-for all programming languages I know or learn
+for all programming languages I know or have learned